ctxppc/Conifer/Documentation/3 Dependencies.md

 			Form {
 				AlertBanner()
 				Button("Delete Account")
-			}.contextual(\.colourScheme, .dark)
+			}.context(\.colourScheme, .dark)
 		}
 	}

-A `@Source` property is a dependent property over a shadow. `@Source` properties are used for deriving new representations of component trees, such as a HTML element tree from a UI element tree.
-The body is recomputed whenever the source shadow changes.
+A `@Source` property observes changes in a shadow. `@Source` properties are used for deriving new representations of component trees, such as a HTML element tree from a UI element tree.

 	struct AlertBannerElement : HTMLElement {